Mensen is an artist, designer, writer and community facilitator.

 Her public practice is rooted in poetry, muralism, illustration, design and participatory workshops.
 She utilizes participatory storytelling and design to collaborate with groups working on Movement and social justice campaigns, memory-keeping and collective healing and liberation.

-Mensen has also worked in the non-profit, media, arts, and direct-service sectors, and within local and transnational grassroots initiatives working with and for working class and poor communities, women and youth.
+Mensen has also worked in the education, non-profit, media, arts, and direct-service sectors, and within local and transnational grassroots initiatives working with and for working class and poor communities, women and youth.

 Mensen’s personal practice explores social relationships, power + vulnerability, violence, spirituality, defiance, the dystopian present, trauma, healing justice, disability, femininity, queerness and working-class visual language.
 She believes everyone is inherently creative, art is about ideas, and that making is a form of alchemy that can transform relationships.
 She is a proud daughter of her Norwegian immigrant mother.